mister-simon/P60-vial/README.md

 - Wide no left col
   - Loses both left and right column of modifiers (including esc, left shift, enter) in favour of more space for symbols.

+- Artsey
+  - An attempt at [the artsey layout](https://artsey.io).
+Adds a layer switch to get to the artsey layers and fills the entire combos memory with artsey key combos.
+Clearly not what vial / this keyboard was intended for.

 ## References